build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 \large{ h^*=\text{arg} \min\limits_{h \in \mathcal{H}}\mathcal{E}(h(x)) }
 ```

-In the case of parameteric models such as a deep learning model where the model parameters are represented as $\theta$ and optimized parameters as $\theta^*$, the optimization problem can be formulated as:
+In the case of parametric models such as a deep learning model where the model parameters are represented as $\theta$ and optimized parameters as $\theta^*$, the optimization problem can be formulated as:

 ```math
 \large{ \theta^*=\text{arg} \min\limits_{\theta}\mathcal{E}(h(x; \theta)) }